wely/DevCamp/HOL/java/01-developer-environment/README.md

     ![image](./media/2016-10-18_13-19-01.png)

+1. This will take approximately 20 minutes to complete.
+While it is working, it is useful to understand what this process is doing.
+    In a later session, we will take a look at Azure Resource Group templates, and how to manage your infrastructure the same way you manage your code.
+As a short introduction, a template is a JSON file that contains definitions for the resources you want in your resource group.
+When you apply the resource group template, Azure will apply the template to your Azure resource group, and create the resources you have specified in the template.
+This makes it easy to maintain the infrastructure definition in the JSON text file.

+    In the resource group tempate we have created for DevCamp, there are several types of resources including Web Apps and Virtual Machines.
+The whole list of resources deployed is detailed in Exersize 8 of this Hands-On-Lab.
+Resource Group Templates are usually fairly quick to apply - the reason this one takes so long is that we are creating a Windows Virtual machine and installing all the tools you will need for the DevCamp.

-1. This will take approximately 20 minutes, and when done, go visit the resource group by clicking `resource groups on the left:
+    When the Resource Group creation is done, go visit the resource group by clicking `resource groups on the left:

     ![image](./media/2016-10-18_13-36-29.png)